 Judged on the basis of other measures, however, 2016 was not so incredible for architecture.
 In the U.S. the Architecture Billings Index indicated a “rare downturn” in November 2016, and in the U.K. architectural practices reported palpable nervousness and loss of work following Brexit.
 Needless to say Wired viewed their choices in no contexts — political, economic, environmental — that would disturb the cheeriness of the coverage.
 (Here we might recall that Miami is increasingly endangered by rising seas; or as Bloomberg News asked, in its own less optimistic reporting on the Faena District: “Why are developers still pouring billions into waterlogged Miami?”)
 As presented in Wired — and in other design outlets such as Dezeen, Arch Daily, and Inhabitat, to name just a few of the most popular — these shiny happy new buildings exist almost entirely on their own terms.
 The unmistakable inference is that architecture does not emerge from or exist within the social complexities of politics, culture, and nature.
 (Is this perhaps an architectural version of a “post-fact” world?)
 Thus do we sustain our optimism.

 It is easy to mock Wired and Dezeen, and all the proliferating websites in which features about architecture usually consist of photographs and press releases (reworked lightly if at all) provided by the architecture firms themselves in a self-fulfilling (and self-promoting) prophecy of excellence.
-But is also necessary to critique such publications; not just because they are eagerly consumed and widely influential but also because their dazzling surfaces displace attention from the underlying circumstances — which inevitably are political, economic, environmental — of spatial production.
+But it is also necessary to critique such publications; not just because they are eagerly consumed and widely influential but also because their dazzling surfaces displace attention from the underlying circumstances — which inevitably are political, economic, environmental — of spatial production.
 As Douglas Spencer notes: “Architecture has, of late, undertaken [a] post-political turn.
 It appears … unconcerned with, even actively hostile to, changing the ‘framework that determines how things work.’”
 3 This “post-political” mentality is reflected in Donald Trump’s cynical attempts to explain away assorted hostile positions — misogyny, xenophobia, Islamophobia — as down-to-earth avoidance of “political correctness.”
 4 Trump’s repeated use of the term “politically correct” to self-righteously dismiss anything outside his world view is echoed by one of the main protagonists of the architecture of neoliberalism, Patrik Schumacher.
 On the one hand, Schumacher has written that “those who want to debate architecture should keep their political convictions to themselves.”
 5 On the other, he’s argued, at a recent forum on architecture, that the valuable real estate of central London should be cleared of all social housing tenants.
 This proposition is only possible if one submits to an ideology wherein architecture is wholly subjected to the logic of the market, which in its purported rationale is perceived as apolitical.

 Giddens defines “cynical pessimism” as “a direct involvement with the anxieties provoked by high consequence dangers” and “a mode of dampening the emotional impact of anxieties through either a humorous or a world-weary response to them.”
 6 If at the moment there is a prevailing mood, at least among those on the losing side of Trump/Brexit, it is one of cynical pessimism.
 Or at least, that is the dominant atmosphere on my Twitter feed, where initial waves of shock and fury have yielded to black humor and resignation: a recent post from Justin McGuirk captures the feel: “My Twitter these days is 50% Trump and 50% left-wing intellectuals dying.
 Sad symmetry #2017.”
 Sometimes Twitter can feel like a consoling therapy — reassurance that I am not alone.
 But such mirroring is precisely the problem of social media, particularly in the echo chambers — or bubbles — of the left.
 Twitter doesn’t constitute, in Giddens’s phrase, “direct involvement.”
 It’s a placebo for action.